 Minimum Requirements and Selection Criteria for Admission

 Admission to the PhD in Media, Culture, and Communication is very competitive.
 By mid-February, the top candidates will be contacted for a video interview.
-Following the interviews, six applicants are admitted and begin the program the following September.
+Following the interviews, five applicants are admitted and begin the program the following September.
 Doctoral students in Media, Culture, and Communication typically receive full fellowship funding for five years.

 Success in a theory and research-driven doctorate such as Media, Culture, and Communication depends heavily on a candidate's ability to read and think critically, to reason with acuity, and to write with clarity, precision, and fluency.
 We devote particular attention in selecting candidates for admission to evidence of an applicant's abilities in these areas, and to the background work of an applicant in the area/topic they intend to pursue.